Railway signals in Germany: Reichsbahn

-There were also distant signals (German: Vorsignale) to advise the driver as to what aspect the next main signal showed, so that he could slow or stop their train in time if necessary.
+There were also distant signals (German: Vorsignale) to advise the driver as to what aspect the next main signal showed, so that they could slow or stop their train in time if necessary.
 Unlike in British practice, every main signal had its own distant; and each main signal-distant signal pair was worked from a single signal lever.
 German distant signals took the form of a yellow circular board with a black edge.
 If the board was visible, it meant that the main signal was at "danger".
 To indicate that the main signal was showing "clear", the board was flipped horizontally through 90 degrees so as to be practically invisible.
 If the main signal to which the distant applied was a double-armed one, then a yellow arm, bordered black, was mounted on the post below the disc.
 If the main signal showed "proceed at reduced speed", then as well as showing the disc, the arm was inclined at 45 degrees.
 At night, distant signals showed two lights, one diagonally left below the other.
 Reading downwards, green-green meant "expect clear" (Vr 1), yellow-yellow meant "expect stop" (Vr 0), and green-yellow meant "expect clear at reduced speed" (Vr 2).

 The first colour-light signals had come into use, but were not widespread when the country was divided in 1949.
 These signals simply showed the night aspects of the semaphore signals, and as such are not considered as a separate signalling system.
 Only the S-Bahn systems in Berlin and Hamburg were equipped with newly designed colour-light signals at that time, of the Sv system.